Agarwalkeshav185/AirPass---Airline-Backend-System/README.md

 3. Set up environment variables and configuration files for each service (see respective `config/` folders).

 4. Run database migrations and seeders for each service as needed.
+For services using Sequelize, complete the following steps for database setup:
+   - Inside the `src/config` folder of every service (except Api_Gateway), create a new file `config.json` and add the following JSON:

+     ```
+     {
+         "development": {
+             "username": "<your_db_username>",
+             "password": "<your_db_password>",
+             "database": "database_development",
+             "host": "127.0.0.1",
+             "dialect": "mysql"
+         }
+     }
+     ```

+   - Once you've added your DB config as listed above, go to the `src` folder from your terminal and execute:

+     ```sh
+     npx sequelize db:create
+     npx sequelize db:migrate
+     ```

 ### Running the Services